 It really depends on what aesthetic you are going for when aquascaping, as well as considering the preferences of your fish.
-Whether planting or floating, they makes excellent shelter for small fish, with many species using it as a site to reproduce and keep fry safe.
+Whether planting or floating, they make excellent shelter for small fish, with many species using it as a site to reproduce and keep fry safe.

 At this point you need to consider which fish you have.
-Surface dwelling fish (such as hatchetfish) would appreciate floating hornwort whereas fish in the mid to lower levels (such as tetras or loaches) would prefer it to be planted.
+Surface-dwelling fish (such as hatchetfish) would appreciate floating hornwort whereas fish in the mid to lower levels (such as tetras or loaches) would prefer it to be planted.

 Looking beyond shelter, floating plants provide shaded areas in the lower levels.
 This gives fish space to escape the light, which can really bring out their colorations.

 While showing off the colors of fish below, floating it on the surface also adds a pleasant aesthetic to an area that is often devoid of attraction.